Table of Contents

 - Hallucinations or paranoia

-These symptoms can begin as early as 1–2 days after the last dose and may last for several weeks or even months in cases of protracted withdrawal.
+These symptoms can start 1 to 2 days after the last dose.
+They may last for weeks or even months in long cases of withdrawal.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), medical detox and supervised care are essential when addressing benzodiazepine withdrawal.

-In fact, around 30% of long-term benzodiazepine users experience prolonged withdrawal symptoms lasting more than three months (source: National Institutes of Health).
+About 30% of people who use benzodiazepines for a long time have withdrawal symptoms.
+These symptoms can last more than three months (source: National Institutes of Health).

 A Safe Path to Recovery